kohola-io/horcrux-ansible/README.md

 update `$NODE_HOME/config/config.toml` and ensure that the following line is present:

 ```
-priv_validator_laddr = "tcp://0.0.0.0:1234"
+priv_validator_laddr = "tcp://0.0.0.0:{{ horcrux_sentry_port }}"
 ```

-Next ensure that ONLY your signer nodes have access to TCP port 1234.
+Next ensure that ONLY your signer nodes have access to TCP port {{ horcrux_sentry_port }}.
 Strongly recommend that you use either a private network or at least a wireguard connection.
 Verify that the firewall rules are working now.

 ### Stop your validator